araujoronald/nats-ts-node/README.md

 `/goal-checking-var`

 HTTP return 200 OK, the subscriber will be consume the event, and the timeout proccessing.
 The message will be resent.
-We know, VAR delayed the game excessively.
+We know, VAR daley the match excessively.

 ## Nats CLI